rwpenney/pmcyg/README.txt

 pmcyg --help
 pmcyg --nogui --mirror http://NearbyMirrorLocation/pub/cygwin --directory MyBuildDirectory packagelist.txt pmcyg --nogui --all

+If you have the 'Tkinter' package installed, and pmcyg is run without any command-line options , then mirror-locations and other options can be controlled through a graphical user interface.

 A list of Cygwin mirror sites is available at http://cygwin.com/mirrors.html